 Classification of Advances, Income Recognition, Identification of and provisioning for non-performing Advances (Refer Schedule 9 read with Note 3 of Schedule 17 to the financial statements):

-Advances include Bills purchased and discounted, Cash credits, Overdrafts, Loans repayable on demand and Term loans.
-These are further categorized as secured by Tangible assets (including advances against Book Debts), covered by Bank/Government Guarantees and Unsecured advances.
-Advances constitute 60.68% of the Bank's total assets.
-They are, interalia, governed by income recognition, asset classification and provisioning (IRAC) norms and other circulars and directives issued by the RBI from time to time which provide guidelines related to classification of Advances into performing and non- performing Advances (NPA), classification of advances and provisioning thereof is made as per RBI guidelines.
-The Bank classifies these Advances based on IRAC norms as per its accounting policy No.3 of Schedule 17.
+Advances constitute 61.48 % of the Bank’s total assets.
+They are, inter alia, governed by income recognition, asset classification and provisioning (IRAC) norms and other circulars and directives issued by the RBI from time to time which provides guidelines related to classification of Advances into performing and non¬ performing Advances (NPA), classification of advances and provisioning thereof is made as per RBI guidelines.
+The Bank classifies these Advances based on IRAC norms as per its accounting policy No. 3.

 Identification of performing and non-performing Advances involves establishment of proper mechanism.
 The Bank accounts for all the transactions related to Advances in its Information Technology System (IT System) viz.
-Core Banking Solution (CBS) which identifies whether the advances are performing or non- performing.
+Core Banking Solution (CBS) which identifies whether the advances are performing or non¬ performing.

 The bank is in the continuous process to upgrade existing & implement new IT applications in various areas of its business operations, including income recognition and asset classification in terms of RBI guidelines.
 These applications require detailed testing, verifications and User Acceptance Testing (UAT) before final implementation.
+The financial impact pending such implementation is not likely to be material as per the management.

 Accordingly, our audit was focused on income recognition, asset classification and provisioning pertaining to advances due to the materiality of the balances.